 If your website is poorly organised and difficult to understand, your users become confused and frustrated and search engines will also have a hard time interpreting what your site is about.
 This is why it’s crucial to have clear merchandising and navigation.

 One of the biggest problems that web businesses face is the issue of non-returning visitors.
-Many visitors will come to your website, judge that it is not for them because it was poorly labelled in the search engines, and they will leave, there’s a high likelihood that they will never return.
+Many visitors will come to your website, judge that it is not for them because it was poorly labelled in the search engines.
+Then they will leave, there’s a high likelihood that they will never return.

 You can combat this by creating good clear titles for each page and write good copy on your web page.
 Add a good meta description you can help users better understand just what each page on your site is about before they click through to it from the search engine results pages.